 The Commonwealth Scholarship Commission in the United Kingdom (CSC) is responsible for managing the United Kingdom’s contribution to the CSFP.
 CSC awards over 800 scholarships and fellowships for postgraduate study and professional development to Commonwealth citizens each year.

-Awards in the UK are funded by the Department for International Development, Department for Business, Energy and Industrial Strategy (BEIS) and the Department for Education (DFE), in conjunction with UK universities.
+Awards in the UK are funded by the Foreign, Commonwealth & Development Office (FCDO), Department for Business, Energy and Industrial Strategy (BEIS) and the Department for Education (DFE), in conjunction with UK universities.

 The CSC makes available the following types of awards:

-- Scholarships for Master’s and PhD study at a UK university
+- Scholarships for Master’s at a UK university

-- Split-site Scholarships for split-site PhD study at a UK university
+- Split-site Scholarships (for low and middle income countries) at a UK university

 - Shared Scholarships for Master’s study at selected UK universities